wangziqi2013/wangziqi2013.github.io/_posts/2019-09-11-ooo-commit-processors.markdown

 suggests that we save the active and future free bits for every physical register, and infer the free bit on a checkpoint recovery.
 Compared with mapping table based scheme in which a mapping table stores the physical register number for each logical register, the CAM-based scheme allows significantly smaller checkpoints due to the fact that the logical register ID does not need to be saved.
+Not saving the actual mapping will not result in using an invalid physical register as long as the logical register ID is retained after the physical register becomes inactive.
+A checkpoint can always restore to the same logical-to-physical mapping, since the entry will not be modified before the physical register is released, which can only happen when the current checkpoint commits.